 Design controls are also important from a business perspective.
-The FDA estimates that 44% of voluntary recalls over a six-year period could have been prevented if those companies had used the right design controls.
-Investing in the right controls early in your process can prevent costly consequences down the line.
+The FDA estimates that 44% of voluntary recalls over a six-year period could have been prevented if those companies had applied appropriate design controls.
+Investing in the right controls related to device design, software, and/or materials and components early in your process can prevent costly consequences down the line.

 Kapstone-Medicial-Blog-Design-Controls-for-Medical-Devices-What-to-Know-2

 Traceable: Your system should show every link between inputs, outputs, verifications, validations, and user needs.
-This process is sometimes referred to as a traceability matrix.
+This process is sometimes referred to as a design control traceability matrix.
 While it may be cumbersome to create, it can pay massive dividends.
 If you understand the relationships between your elements, you can quickly address any problems that arise.
 Plus, traceability is an explicit requirement under ISO 13485.
+Effective, compliant design controls need to account for risk in order to ensure maximum protection and safety for end users.

 Know Which Medical Devices Need Design Controls